elfort2021/cpnt262-a5-JEBX/README.md

 Jess- For rallying the team and keeping everybody on track and helping absolutely everyone with questions <br>
 Xia- For being the first to have his code finished and being on top of things <br>
 Boxiang- For finishing up the final details and all the outside missing elements <br>
 Ellie- For a disgusting buttermilk petri dish drawing

+**Notes**
+- We did not setup a link to the admin page, because of privacy problem.
+However, it can be accessed by "/admin"
+- The single image can be accessed by "/gallery/id". id should be from 1 to 12.

 Icon Attribute (Dinner Bell)